Summer Institute in Urban Studies

 Source: Joe Daniels, 18 July 2018, #SIUS2018

 The designing of programmes provides participants with an in-depth understanding of the innovatory developments and enduring controversies in urban studies.
+Our programmes provide mentoring and support in the different aspects of the academic labour process:

-• applying for grants to designing courses;
+• applying for grants to design courses;

 • editing books and special issues of journals;